hapi-robo/temi-guide/docs/source/network-admin/05_temi-center.rst

 ============================

 - Broadband internet access.
 Wired connection preferred, over a CAT-5 ethernet cable.
 - Minimum internet bandwidth of 2 Mbps upload and 2 Mbps download speeds.
+A slower network speed can cause issues during a telepresence session.
 See :ref:`box <temi-center-how-to-measure-bandwidth>` below for measurement instructions.
 - A connection to temi Cloud.
 For more details, refer to :ref:`firewall-settings`.

 .. admonition:: Recommendations

-  Internet bandwidth of 3 Mbps upload and 3 Mbps download speeds
+  Internet bandwidth of `at least` 3 Mbps upload and 3 Mbps download speeds.

 .. _temi-center-how-to-measure-bandwidth: